tillitis/tillitis-key1/doc/system_description/system_description.md

 The memory protection is based on two separate mechanisms:

-1. Address Space Layout Randomisation (ASLR)
+1. Address randomisation
-2. Adress dependent data scrambling
+2. Address dependent data randomization

-The ASLR is implemented by XORing the CPU address with the contents of the ADDR\_RAM\_ASLR register in the tk1 core.
+The address randomization is implemented by XORing the CPU address with the contents of the ADDR\_RAM\_ADDR\_RAND register in the tk1 core.
 The result is used as the RAM address

-The data scrambling is implemented by XORing the data written to the RAM with the contents of the ADDR\_RAM\_SCRAMBLE register in the tk1 core as well as XORing with the CPU address.
+The data randomization is implemented by XORing the data written to the RAM with the contents of the ADDR\_RAM\_DATA\_RAND register in the tk1 core as well as XORing with the CPU address.
 This means that the same data written to two different addresses will be scrambled differently.
 The same pair or XOR operations is also performed on the data read out from the RAM.

 The memory protection is setup by the firmware.
 Access to the memory protection controls is disabled for applications.
-During boot the firmware perform the following steps to setup the memory protection:
+Before the memory protecetion is enabled, the RAM is filled with randomised data using Xorwow.
+So during boot the firmware perform the following steps to setup the memory protection:

-1. Write a random 32-bit value from the TRNG into the ADDR\_RAM\_ASLR register.
-2. Write a random 32-bit value from the TRNG into the ADDR\_RAM\_SCRAMBLE register.
-3. Get a random 32-bit value from the TRNG to use as data value.
+1. Get a random 32-bit value from the TRNG to use as data state for Xorwow.
-4. Get a random 32-bit value from the TRNG to use as accumulator value.
+2. Get a random 32-bit value from the TRNG to use as accumulator for Xorwow.
-5. Fill the RAM with sequence of value by writing to all RAM addresses in sequence.
-For each address add the accumulator value to the current data value.
+3. Fill RAM with a random sequence of values by writing to all RAM addresses.
+For each address use Xorwow to generate a new state, using the accumulator.
-6. Write a new random 32-bit value from the TRNG into the ADDR\_RAM\_ASLR register.
+4. Write a random 32-bit value from the TRNG into the ADDR\_RAM\_ADDR\_RAND register.
-7. Write a new random 32-bit value from the TRNG into the ADDR\_RAM\_SCRAMBLE register.
+5. Write a random 32-bit value from the TRNG into the ADDR\_RAM\_DATA\_RAND register.
-8. Receive the application sent from the client and write it in sequence into RAM.
+6. Receive the application sent from the client and write it in sequence into RAM.

-This means that the RAM is pre-filled with somewhat randomised data.
-The application is then written into RAM using different ASLR and data scrambling than what was used to pre-fill the memory.
-This should make it harder to identify where in RAM the application was written, and how the application was scrambled.

 Future TKey devices may implement a more secure ASLR mechanism, and use real encryption (for example PRINCE) for memory content protection.
-From the application point of view such a change will transparent.
+From the application point of view such a change will be transparent.

 ## Assets